Thinking of transitioning to a vegan lifestyle? These 7 vegan lifestyle hacks will help make the journey easier and smoother.

 - Take a vitamin B12 supplement daily.

-- Get advice from a nutritional therapist about which other vitamins you should be taking: magnesium, vitamin B complex, vitamin D, or a multi-vitamin (or other).
+- Take a vegan multivitamin or get advice from a vegan nutritional advisor about other vitamins: magnesium, vitamin B complex, vitamin D, or other.

 Sure, there are people who have turned vegan only to find that they’ve encountered health problems further down the line.